Bl4ckmed/Scraping-the-Twitter-API/README.md

 # Scraping-the-Twitter-API-
-The famous and the basic exercice to learn scraping real-time tweets using the twitter API using Python and PySpark in a Jupyter Notebook
+The famous and the basic exercice to learn scraping real-time tweets using the twitter API + visualizing the results using Python and PySpark in a Jupyter Notebook